deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “...Tribal life,” Dan sighed.
 “They need to learn how to start taking minutes of these things.
 I guarantee half of them won’t even remember what was discussed or what they agreed on next time.”

 Xiù picked up her cup of coffee.
 She’d been keeping it hot in its steel mug next to the fire, and it steamed delightfully as she sipped it.
 “Mm.
 Yes.
-The true mark of civilization: *Minutes.”*
+The true mark of civilization: *minutes.”*

 Dan snorted.
 “Since when were you so sarcastic?”